arianais/ChildPhotoSensor/README.md

 1. Copy the ChildPhotoSensor folder(including the CoreML folder) found in this repository into your project.

-2. Construct a ChildPhotoSensor object with the uploaded image:
+2. Construct a ChildPhotoSensor object with a UIImage:
 ```
 let photoSensor = ChildPhotoSensor(image: pickedImage)
 ```